opengisch/QField-docs/documentation/get-started/faq.en.md

 ??? help "How many versions of a file are stored on QFieldCloud?"

     How many versions of a file are stored on QFieldCloud?
     The number of stored file versions depends on the account type.
-3 versions are stored for COMMUNITY account, and 10 for other account types.
+3 versions are stored for COMMUNITY account, and 10 (by default, but can be changed at any quantity) for other account types.

 ??? help "How can I delete old file versions?"